mapninja/Earthsys144/week07/03_TURN_IN_getting_xyz_tiles_from_earth_engine.md

 > **Concept note:** A rendered tile layer is excellent for visual comparison, cartographic context, and quick exploration.
 It is not appropriate when you need the original pixel values for measurement, classification, raster calculator work, or statistical analysis in QGIS.
 For those tasks, export the data from Earth Engine instead.

-## Draft Deliverable
+## Deliverable

-Because this page is still in draft form, confirm the current deliverable with the instructor before submitting.
-A useful draft submission would include:
+Submit the following (confirm specifics with your instructor if needed):

 1. The name and URL of the Earth Engine Data Catalog dataset you selected.
 2. Your Earth Engine **Get Link** URL for the script you ran.
-3. The printed Earth Engine XYZ tile URL copied from the Console.
+3. All printed Earth Engine XYZ tile URLs copied from the Console.
+Note: the example script in this guide prints multiple XYZ tile URLs (for example, a Tanaka-style hillshade and a stepped elevation layer).
+If you use that example in QGIS, create XYZ connections for BOTH URLs, add them to your project, place the hillshade layer above the elevation layer, and set the hillshade layer opacity (Layer Properties → Transparency) to around 0.5 so the combined visual effect matches the example.
-4. A screenshot of the Earth Engine layer visible in QGIS.
+4. A screenshot of the Earth Engine layer(s) visible in QGIS showing layer order and opacity settings.
-5. Two or three sentences explaining whether the tile layer is being used for visualization, analysis, or both.
+5. Two or three sentences explaining whether the tile layers were used for visualization only or for analysis, and any limitations.

 ## Common Problems